dewiedem/calcopp/README.md

 `gfortran -std=f2003 -pedantic -Wall -Wextra -O3 -static -s -m64 CalcOPP[-D].f03 -o CalcOPP[-3D].exe`

 ## Installation
 The executables can be used in a stand-alone fashion in any user-writable directory.
-No further installation routines are required, although it may be necessary to set the execute permission on Unix-like systems.
+No further installation is required, although it may be necessary to set the execute permission on Unix-like systems.

 ## Usage
 ### Input and Output